scarpent/ledgerbil/README.md

 The 10/21 cash entry is counted for the cleared amount, but not shown.

 Regular expressions are allowed for the `-r/--reconcile` argument.
-Let's say you have another account, `a: cash: jar`.
+Let's say you have another account, `a: cash jar`.
 You can specify `-r cash$` to limit the match.

 ### statement